BranchMetrics/xcode-github/xcode-github-app/xcode-github-app.md

  * Credits
    - Branch Metrics for the time and resources to cretae this tool.
-   - Design & programming: Edward Smith.
+   - Design & Programming: Edward Smith.

 * What I Learned
   - Updated my Mac programming skills.